 - I don’t have evidence or stats to back me up but some women have highlighted that some contraceptive methods pose a chance of being infertile in the long run.

 Frankly speaking if I had known that sex came with so many complications I would have remained a virgin!
-As if that’s not enough there’s now a male contraceptive of sort and it comes in the form of a pill.
-I don’t know about you but I know that I won’t trust a man having to be the one those kind of decisions in a relationship.
-A guy can forget that he has to do so many things in a day let alone remember taking a pill; it’s simply not happening for me.
+As if that’s not enough there’s now a male contraceptive and it comes in the form of a pill.
+I don’t know about you but I know that I won’t have faith in a man having to be the one those kind of decisions in a relationship.
+A guy can forget an entire birthday let alone remember taking a pill; it’s simply not happening for me.
 I may as well go celibate!

 If you’re in Zimbabwe be sure to check out some of the contraceptive methods available from my Blogger friend’s page over here.
-Apparently the withdrawal method is a form of contraception; certainly not the best method out there, I have a 6 year old daughter to remind me of this every single day.
+Did you know that the withdrawal method is a form of contraception; certainly not the best method out there, I have a 6 year old daughter to remind me of this every single day.

 My sentiments remain the same.
 If you’re going to be having sex contraception should be a topic that should be discussed early on.
 Men and women should both be very much involved in sexual health issues women especially because at the end of the day the woman is the one that bears the burden of contraception gone wrong.